TransSee is a web application that provides

 Can generate its own predictions based on the actual historic travel times, rather than just based on the adjusted scheduled time.

-Can generate a prediction range, so you know when you should be there to not miss the bus as well as the latest time you will likely arrive at your destination.
+Can generate a prediction range, so you know when you should be there to not miss the bus as well as the latest time you may still be able to catch it.

 Provides schedules by stop, route and trip.